paulfioravanti/plover-q-and-a/examples/README.md

 customisable parts of the various Q&A-related sign outputs.

 They are based on the formatting used in the [Platinum Steno][] Q&A exercises.
-The values contained in this example config file are also hardcoded into the plugin to act as default values when no config file is present, or values in the config file are missing.
+The values contained in this example config file are also hard-coded into the plugin to act as default values when no config file is present, or specific values in the config file are missing.

 Therefore, if you are happy to use the defaults, there is _**no need for you to create your own configuration file**_, and you can happily skip reading this